thinkshout/ts-base/README.md

 If the repo was cloned, be sure to run `rm -rf .git` to keep from pushing project specific changes to the base theme itself.

-After installation, simply run `gulp` from that directory.
+After installation, simply run `npm install` to get the necessary packages followed by `gulp` from that directory. `gulp` will initiate your compilers and watchers for the project (with the exception of the Pattern Lab tool).

 **Note: The site url will need to be updated in the `gulpfile.js` file in order to get your browsersync localhost to work.**